Skip to main content

 What are metamaterials?

 Engineered structures with properties determined by geometry — not chemical composition.
+Shape is performance.

 Metamaterials are engineered structures with properties not found in natural materials.
 Their unusual behaviour comes from structure and geometry, not chemical composition.
 By designing the internal geometry at sub-wavelength scales, we can create materials that block specific frequency ranges, redirect acoustic and vibrational energy, and behave in ways conventional materials cannot replicate.